Why are there so many rabbits in my neighborhood?

 Mothers feeds baby rabbits only twice a day—at dawn and dusk.
 Baby rabbits found alone in a nest are usually not orphans.

+Mowing and raking yards can disturb rabbit nests.
 If a nest has been disturbed, put it back together and cover the babies with the grass that originally covered them.
-To check if the mother is coming to care for them, place several lengths of yarn (small branches work, too) in a grid pattern over the nest.
+To check if the mother is coming to care for them, place several lengths of yarn or small twigs in a grid pattern over the nest.
 If the grid is disturbed after the next dawn or dusk, the mother is still caring for the youngsters.

 Baby rabbits leave the nest when they're 3 weeks old and about the size of a chipmunk.
-If you find a chipmunk-sized but fully-furred rabbit with eyes open, ears erect, and the ability to hop, they are meant to be on their own.
-As small and helpless as they may look, they are not an orphan and doesn't need your help.
+If you find a chipmunk-sized but fully-furred rabbit with eyes open, ears erect and the ability to hop, they are meant to be on their own.
+As small and helpless as they may look, they are not an orphan and don’t need your help.

-Also, unfortunately, it's not uncommon for people to abandon pet rabbits outdoors, and domestic rabbits do need our help.
+Unfortunately, it's not uncommon for people to abandon pet rabbits outdoors and domestic rabbits do need our help.
 Domestic rabbits look a bit different from wild rabbits.
-Most wild rabbits in The United States are cottontails, who are brown with white tails.
-Domestic rabbits vary in size from 2 lbs. to over 20 lbs. (though most will be around 5 lbs.).
-They have ears that stand up, hang down, or are stuck in the middle.
-And, most notably, their coats come in a wide variety of colors and patterns, from pure albino white to jet black, with plenty of browns and grays in between; their patterns may be striped, spotted, or more unusual.
+Most wild rabbits in the U.S. are cottontails, who are brown with white tails.
+Domestic rabbits vary in size from 2 lbs. to over 20 lbs., though most will be around 5 lbs.
+They have ears that stand up, hang down or are stuck in the middle.
+And, most notably, their coats come in a wide variety of colors and patterns, from pure albino white to jet black, with plenty of browns and grays in between; their patterns may be striped, spotted or more unusual.

 Rabbits can be infected with tularemia, which may be transmitted to people if they eat undercooked, infected meat or handle a sick animal.
-It's best not to handle any wild animal, if at all possible.
-Wear gloves if you must handle a wild rabbit.
-And wash thoroughly afterwards.
+Although it's always best not to handle any wild animal, wear gloves if you must handle a wild rabbit and wash your hands thoroughly afterwards.